aoakes356/httpserver/README.txt

 to start the server type:

     python3 MultiThreadedHttpServer.py
+    (sorry for long name, assignment said to call it that??)

 I have it using port 8000, but the constant that is used is at the very top of the file